Interligence

 Prioritized MVP Features

-• AI-Powered Practice Test – for unlimited, adaptive test simulations (Major Requirement)
+• AI-Powered Practice Test: For unlimited, adaptive test simulations (Major Requirement)

-• Analytics Dashboard – for visualizing progress and performance trends
+• Analytics Dashboard: For visualizing progress and performance trends

-• Book of Improvement – for reviewing and retrying missed questions
+• Book of Improvement: For reviewing and retrying missed questions

 Secondary features like streak tracking and topic-specific practice were scoped for future iterations based on their long-term value.